realXtend/doc/arch_article/simple.rst

 persistence, network synchronization among all the participants via a server and a user interface for manipulating components and their attributes (and eventually will support security).
-In addition, Tundra introduces a new concept called “entity actions,” a simple form of remote procedure call.
+In addition, Tundra introduces a new concept called “entity actions”, a simple form of remote procedure call.
 The ECA architecture is demonstrated in two examples later in this article.